Building Powerful Brand Identities

 By Alan Siegel, Founder, and President, Siegelvision

-The rapid, unrelenting pace and overwhelming quantity of information in our society makes it a difficult time to communicate, to cut through the noise, clutter, and falsehoods.
-It is challenging for institutions in both the for-profit and not-for-profit sectors to define who they are, what they stand for and why they should be supported.
+The rapid, unrelenting pace and overwhelming quantity of information in our society make it a difficult time to communicate, to cut through the noise, clutter, and falsehoods.
+It is challenging for institutions in both the for-profit and not-for-profit sectors to define who they are, what they stand for, and why they should be supported.
 Not-for-profits are struggling to differentiate their organizations from competitors in the same space, to attract supportive board members, to meet their budget requirements and raise their visibility and relevance.

 An organization’s purpose is its reason for being in business – the problems and opportunities it seeks to address.
 Purpose replaces the generic, predictable, and uninspired mission and vision statements that employees can’t remember, or don’t pay attention to when making decisions.

 Putting effort into defining a crisp, dynamic purpose statement provides a framework for making strategic decisions.
 By fashioning a bold position that differentiates you from the competition, you can create a penetrating brand voice and foster a culture.

 Take time to construct a bold and even passionate positioning

 Positioning is the cornerstone of your marketing communications program.
 When well-crafted, it should raise visibility and relevance by clearly stating what you stand for in ways that are meaningful for both employees and external audiences.
 It is a standard bearer – a rallying cry for making strategic decisions, dramatically setting your organization apart from its competitors and engaging your staff to live the brand.

 Unfortunately, we are often bombarded by unintelligible taglines masquerading as purpose-based positioning.
 Always strive to construct a positioning statement that captures the passion, personality, essential strengths, and future vision of your institution.